cocos/cocos-docs/en/editor/publish/native-options.md

 Package name, usually in reverse order of product website URL, such as `com.mycompany.myproduct`.

-> **Note**: The package name can only contain numbers, letters and underscores.
+> **Note**: the package name can only contain numbers, letters and underscores.
 The last part of the package name must start with a letter, not an underscore or number.

-#### Rendering backend
+#### Rendering Backend

 **Rendering backend** currently supports **METAL**.

-### Mac platform build options
+### Mac Platform Build Options

 The build options for the Mac platform include **Bundle Identifier** and **Rendering backend**, and the setting method is the same as that of the iOS platform.